 Increasingly, digital wealth managers (also known as robo-advisers) are offering ethical or sustainable options.
 It is worth reading our article "Which are the best ethical Stocks and Shares ISAs?"

 Nutmeg, for example, has a Socially Responsible portfolio of passive funds in which it uses ESG scoring to rank investments on things like carbon emissions, health and safety, business ethics and tax transparency.
-Wealthify offers five Ethical Plans from Cautious to Adventurous, comprising a mix of active funds and ETFs from providers including Liontrust, Kames, Vanguard and Royal London.
+Wealthify offers five Ethical Plans where investors can invest from as little as £1.
+The plans range from Cautious to Adventurous, comprising a mix of active funds and ETFs from providers including Liontrust, Kames, Vanguard and Royal London.
 They seek to exclude companies involved in areas like weapons, gambling, adult entertainment, deforestation, intensive farming, tobacco and nuclear power.
 Wealthsimple has a Socially Responsible investing portfolio of ETFs which it selects using ESG screening.
 The platform says around a quarter of its customers have chosen to invest in this ethical option, which requires a minimum £5,000 investment.